semaphoreci/docs/next-gen-pipeline-guide.md

 ```

 You can notice the whole trick is in `dependencies` property specified on each block.
-However, in the following guide you will get a glimpse why this way of
+However, in the following guide you will get an idea why this way of
-modeling CI/CD pipelines is powerful.
+modeling CI/CD pipelines is so powerful.

 In our example Pipeline we have the structure of following blocks: